IAPSO-CTDO2/IAPSO_CTDO2_processing/ctdproc_steps.md

 # Source/version:
-McTaggart et al., 2010, Notes on CTD/O2 Data Acquisition and Processing Using Sea-Bird Hardware and Software (as available).
+McTaggart et al., 2010, Notes on CTD/O2 Data Acquisition and Processing Using Sea-Bird Hardware and Software (as available). \
-Uchida et al., 2010, CTD Oxygen Sensor Calibration Procedures.
+Uchida et al., 2010, CTD Oxygen Sensor Calibration Procedures. \
+Note: Draft. "..." indicates details to be filled in.

 ## A) Data quality control (primary/1QC)
 1) After each cast examine differences between primary and secondary sensors over a homogenous part of the water column